 The last decade has all been but a cause for women’s empowerment and gender equality.
 And why, in 2021, here is a need to discuss women’s rights?
 While a certain section of women may have the platform to exercise their basic rights, there is a majority, in interior India, which is still fighting not just for some of the most basic rights and freedom.
 More than inequality, it’s the gender bias that is heading the country’s functioning these days.
 Women are fighting for the freedom to be inclusive.
 And this is certainly not empowering.

 5. Freedom From Inequality

 Be it education or job, representation or freedom, at home or outside; women face unequal treatment in almost all aspects of life.
-It begins from childhood, where at several households, girls are expected to be the second mother and do chores, learn to cook and take care of the siblings.
-A girls’ education is often sacrificed so that the son can get one.
-A woman is often told what kind of jobs she can opt for which ones fall under the “men’s territory”.
+It begins in childhood, where in several households, girls are expected to be the second mother and do chores, learn to cook and take care of the siblings.
+A girl’s education is often sacrificed so that the son can get one.
+A woman is often told what kind of jobs she can opt for and which ones fall under the “men’s territory”.

 Women are paid less than men for the same job, same position in the same company.
 The wife is expected to manage the household, work, family and kids while the husband is free from these responsibilities.
 The need for change starts at home when women stand up for their equal rights and demand the same respect as men.

 These are only a fraction of what women are fighting for, the need to gain these freedoms is undeniably vital.
 In a land where we celebrate women like Shakuntala Devi, Mithali Raj, and Kalpana Chawla, we avert our eyes when we talk about Nirbhaya, domestic violence and the noose of patriarchy around women.
 Change is within all of us, we just need to find a way to bring it into reality.